NielsIH/ImageMapper/README.md

 - ✅ Marker description editing
 - ✅ Marker deletion
 - ✅ Image association with markers (uploading photos to markers)
+- ✅ **NEW: Direct image deletion from the full-size image viewer modal**
 - ✅ Note-taking functionality (marker description)
 - ✅ Coordinate tracking (display in marker details)

 ### Phase 2: Export and Sync
 - ✅ Data export in multiple formats (HTML report implemented)
 - ✅ Import and export of maps with markers and images

 ## Technical Stack